Page last updated: June 19, 2020

-The USDE had issued guidance to universities and accreditors providing flexibilities through June 1, 2020, including waiving normal approval processes for institutions and programs to deliver courses through distance technologies.
-No further guidance has been issued by the USDE since April 3, 2020.
+The USDE had issued guidance to universities and accreditors providing flexibilities through December 31, 2020, including waiving normal approval processes for institutions and programs to deliver courses through distance technologies.
+Last guidance was issued by the USDE on June 16, 2020.

 If the program plans to make permanent changes for the delivery of the program, e.g. delivering 50% or more of the academic content through distance technologies (for current and future cohorts beyond existing disruptions), then the program must seek approval in accordance with the CAA’s Substantive Change policy and procedures (see pages 54–57 in the Accreditation Handbook).
 When a program has been approved through the substantive change process to offer 50% or more of academic content online, an additional notation of “distance education” is added to the program’s information in the CAA’s program directory on the CAA website.

 August 2020 Reports to CAA

 At this time, the CAA is maintaining the August 1 due date for annual reports and applications for programs in this reporting cohort.
 EnGauge opened April 1 for accredited programs to enter data and submit their reports.
 Candidacy programs due to file an annual report should also file by August 1 and submit to email@example.com.